Shokat Ali (politician): Political career

-Ali was elected to the National Assembly in 2018 as a member of Pakistan Tehreek-e-Insaf (PTI).
-He received 87,895 votes and defeated the incumbent assemblyman, Ghulam Ahmad Bilour.
+Ali was elected to the National Assembly from NA-31 Peshawar-V as a candidate of Pakistan Tehreek-e-Insaf (PTI) in the 2018 Pakistani general election.
+He received 87,895 votes and defeated the incumbent MNA, Ghulam Ahmad Bilour of the Awami National Party (ANP).

 On 10 April 2022, after Prime Minister Imran Khan lost a vote of no-confidence in the Pakistani parliament, Ali resigned from the assembly on Khan's orders.
 The new government did not initially accept the resignations of several departing members for fear of reducing the number of members.
 However, it accepted the resignations of eleven, including Ali, on July 28.
 Later, by-elections were held again for Ali's seat.
 Khan made a surprising move to stand on his own in all of the by-election seats.